 I’m Denslow Brown, CAT co-founder.
-I’m excited and committed about sharing coaching skills with organizers.
-My own journey from Professional Organizer to Organizer Coach – and additional work as an ADHD Coach and Mentor Coach – explains why I believe this is so important.
+I am excited and committed about sharing coaching skills with organizers and other professionals who work one-on-one with individuals who are trying to live their best life.
+My own journey from Professional Organizer to Organizer Coach – and additional work as an ADHD Coach and Mentor Coach – explains how this became so important.

-I started organizing in 1974.
+I started organizing with people in their homes and offices in 1974.
 I felt I’d found my true calling from the start.
 I still feel that way.

-But almost 20 years in to this beloved occupation I became heartsick.
-I was desperate to relieve a dynamic between many of my clients and me.
+But almost 20 years into this beloved occupation I became heartsick.
+I was desperate to relieve a concerning dynamic with many of my clients.

 Stepping Into My Clients’ Patterns

 I slowly began to understand something unsettling about the nature of my work and client relationships.
 I could see myself as an enabler of stressed and too-full lives.
 Clients want life to be manageable.
 They would state that in different ways repeatedly.
 My solution was to clear out the backlog, create systems and explain the maintenance options.

 But what clients really came to me with, whether they had the language for it or not – was an Opening for Change.
 Helping our clients change their behavior, competence, and confidence in managing their lives – that’s the ‘order’ they are really after.
 It was the lack of ‘organizing sustainability’ that felt so uncomfortable to me.

 Finding an Answer

 After a lot of searching, I found the beginning of an answer.
 It was coaching!
 What I learned at first wasn’t about using coaching as a tool of organizing, so I didn’t see its full potential for my clients.
 Once I found ADD coaching, I was able to connect the dots – and this is what I understood: